 Meth’s impact on society has led to more and more people overdosing on the drug.
 Since Super Meth came onto the scene, the amount of death due to overdoses have skyrocketed.
 If someone is addicted to the substance, it’s much easier for them to mistakenly overdose.

 Since many users consume meth in private locations without anyone around to supervise them, there is no one to call emergency services if an overdose were to happen.
-Seeking treatment for dealing with meth addiction is the best way to avoid becoming another statistic.
+Seeking meth addiction treatment in Los Angeles is the best way to avoid becoming another statistic.

 Seeking Treatment for Meth Misuse